telerik/maui-docs/controls/datagrid/filtering/filter-control-template.md

 # Filter Control Template

-The [Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) provides a built-in filtering UI which enables users to quickly filter the displayed data.
-To customize the built-in filtering UI for a concrete column, use the `FilterControlTemplate` property of the typed columns (text, boolean, numeric, date, time, and picker columns).
+The [Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) provides a built-in Filtering UI which enables users to quickly filter the displayed data.
+To customize the built-in Filtering UI for a concrete column, use the `FilterControlTemplate` property of the typed columns (text, boolean, numeric, date, time, and picker columns).

-In addition, as the [template column]({%slug datagrid-columns-template-column%}) does not provide a default filtering UI, with the `FilterControlTemplate` property you can allow users to filter data in template columns as well.
+In addition, as the [template column]({%slug datagrid-columns-template-column%}) does not provide a default Filtering UI, with the `FilterControlTemplate` property you can allow users to filter data in template columns as well.

 * `FilterControlTemplate`(`DataTemplate`)&mdash;Specifies the user defined template used for Filtering UI.
 The template must contain an instance of the `Telerik.Maui.Controls.Compatibility.DataGrid.DataGridFilterControlBase` class.